-Considering the 2013 legislative changes as a whole, AFCA is of the view that there was a legislative and industry shift at that time, creating an expectation that something of value would be provided for each fee or charge debited from a superannuation interest.
+Considering the 2013 legislative changes as a whole, AFCA's view is that there was a legislative and industry shift at that time, creating an expectation that something of value would be provided for each fee or charge debited from a superannuation interest, except for those paid under 'grandfathered' arrangements.

-Fees charged before 1 July 2013 where no service was provided
+Fees charged before 1 July 2013 and commissions under 'grandfathered' arrangements

-Before 1 July 2013 fees to access financial advice were allowed and commonly charged as a source of remuneration for financial advisers.
-Examples include a contribution fee, review fee or other similar fee used to pay trailing commission.

-AFCA generally considers that a trustee's decision not to refund a fee or charge for access to financial advice debited to an account before 1 July 2013 is fair and reasonable, even if a service was not provided, as long as the fee or charge was permissible and sufficiently and meaningfully disclosed.
-This is because AFCA cannot make a determination that is contrary to law and there was nothing in the law before 2013 to regulate superannuation fees and charges, other than the fund trust deed.
+Before 1 July 2013, fees to access financial advice were allowed and commonly charged as a source of remuneration for financial advisers.
+AFCA generally considers that a trustee's decision not to refund a fee or charge for access to financial advice debited to an account before 1 July 2013 is fair and reasonable, as long as the fee was permissible, the agreed or required advice service was provided, and the fee was sufficiently and meaningfully disclosed.

-This is not the case if a fee was charged for specific advice services under an agreement between a superannuation member and an adviser employed by, or on behalf of, a superannuation trustee.
 If AFCA cannot establish the service was provided where a specific service was required by the agreement, we would not consider a trustee's decision not to refund the fee to be fair and reasonable and would expect the trustee to refund the fee with foregone earnings.